xorJane/merlin/docs/tutorial/2_setup.md

 vagrant up
 ```

-This will provision a virtual machine, install dependencies for python and singularity, install singularity, create a python virtual environment, and install merlin.
+This will provision a virtual machine, install dependencies for python and singularity, install singularity, create a python virtual environment, and install merlin. **Note**: You may need to be off VPN for this to work.

 Once `vagrant up` has finished running and the command prompt has returned to you, enter the VM via `vagrant ssh` and move to the `/vagrant` directory; this directory is the same as the directory you created on your local system, so data in `/vagrant` will be visible outside the VM.
 If the VM build was successful, you should see the path for singularity when you run `which singularity`.
 You should also have a directory called `merlin_venv` inside `/vagrant`: